How to Install Door Hinges on Any Door in Your Home

 Photo: gremlin / E+ / Getty Images

 Measuring from the center of the hinge, place your top hinge 5 inches from the top of the door and the bottom hinge 10 inches from the bottom of the door.
 If you need to add a third hinge for thick and heavy doors, add this directly in the middle of the top and bottom hinge.
 Use your tape measure to mark these points with a pencil.
 Hold one side of the loose hinge at the center of your mark and let the other side of the hinge swing open.
-The pin of the hinge should face in the direction the door will swing.
+The pin of the hinge should face in the direction in which the door will swing.
 For example, if the door swings inwards, you should see the hinge pin on your side when you close the door.

 Be sure to check local safety regulations if you're adding an egress door, as some localities dictate which way the door should swing.